Rainbow Boas

 maurus).
 Zephyr came to ZooHerp in Sandy, Utah early in 1992.

 She was probably around 2 years old at the time.
-She is also quite
+She was also quite

 possibly wild caught, with origins in Costa Rica.
-She is large,
+She was over 6 feet,

-over 6 feet, with a nice reddish brown coloration and distinct dark
+with a nice reddish brown coloration and distinct dark brown markings.

 - Cloud - Female Guyanan Rainbow Boa (Epicrates cenchria

 ssp.).
-Cloud is captive bred and came to Colorado by way of
+Cloud was captive bred and came to Colorado by way of

 Virginia in April 1995.
 Dave Ruska (a former breeder of rainbow